 Copyrighting Sound Recordings (USA)

-Sound recordings are copyrighted upon fixation, which is when the recording first appears on a (digitally or physically) appears on a phonorecord.
+Sound recordings are copyrighted upon fixation, which is when the recording first appears (digitally or physically) on a phonorecord.
 Neither registration or publication are required for copyright owners of sound recordings.
 However, by registering copyrights owners become better protected in the case of a legal issue.

 Benefits of Registering a Sound Recording